-- A. Awnings and Canopies.
-These projections are used to cover building wall elements on upper floors facing onto primary streets with the following standards: - 1.
-Awning shall be constructed of wood, metal or canvas and project out, cantilevered, from a building wall facade. - 2.
-Awnings shall project out a maximum of six-feet (6'-0") in length from the building wall. - 3.
-The width of the awning shall be a maximum of one-foot (1'-0") beyond the each side of the extent of the building wall element it is shading. - 4.
-Upper floor awnings shall cover no more than one window opening each.
+A. Awnings and Canopies.
+These projections are used to cover building wall elements on upper floors facing onto primary streets with the following standards:

+1. Awning shall be constructed of wood, composite wood, metal, painted metal or canvas and project out, cantilevered, from a building wall facade.

+2. Awnings shall project out a maximum of six-feet (6'-0") in length from the building wall.

+3. The width of the awning shall be a maximum of one-foot (1'-0") beyond each side of the extent of the building wall element it is shading.

+4. Upper floor awnings shall cover no more than one window opening each.

-Figure 6.4 Upper Floor Awning and Canopy
+Figure 6.3.1 Upper Floor Awning and Canopy

-- B. Balconies.
-An unenclosed, occupiable structure, usually cantilevered from a facade or an elevation, providing private outdoor space to an apartment per Table 4.0 (To be edited from 6.0 below). - 1.
-Balconies, when used on buildings facing primary street, shall have a minimum occupiable depth of at least six feet (6'-0"). - 2.
-Balconies shall encroach into the front and side yard setbacks up to eight feet (8'-0") from a building face but shall not encroach within two feet (2'-0") from the lot line. - 3.
-The following Balcony types, recessed, semi-recessed, and cantilevered shall be allowed in the following sub-districts:
+B. Balconies.
+An unenclosed, occupiable structure, usually cantilevered from a facade or an elevation, providing private outdoor space to an apartment per Table 4.0 (To be edited from 6.0 below).

+1. Balconies, when used on buildings facing primary street, shall have a minimum occupiable depth of at least six feet (6'-0").

+2. Balconies shall encroach into the front and side yard setbacks up to eight feet (8'-0") from a building face but shall not encroach within two feet (2'-0") from the lot line.

+3. The following Balcony types, recessed, semi-recessed, and cantilevered shall be allowed in the following sub-districts:

-6.1 B alcony Standards - Subdistrict Balcony Types
+6.3 B alcony Standards - Subdistrict Balcony Types

-suppo form projecting from the wall of a building, orted by columns or of a building, supported by ans or console brackets, and enclosed with a trade, usually above the ground floor.
+A pla supp colun balus tform projecting from the wall of a building, orted by columns or of a building, supported by ons or console brackets, and enclosed with a trade, usually above the ground floor.
 Recessed Semi-Recessed Cantilevered

 Village Center (VC)

 Freeway Commercial (FC)

 Village General (VG)

 Hospitality (HOSP)

-rict Barrio Perimeter (BP)
+trict Barrio Perimeter (BP)

-Sub-District Pine-Tyler (PT)
+Dist Pine-Tyler (PT)

-Sub Barrio Center (BC)
+Sut Barrio Center (BC)

-Table 6.1 Balconies Allowed by Subdistrict
+Table 6.3 Balconies Allowed by Subdistrict